The Association of Plastic Recyclers

 Innovation in plastics and packaging is necessary to maintain a healthy and competitive industry.
 To support innovators, the APR has developed a variety of laboratory test method documents that can be used to assess the impact of a plastic design feature or component on recycling.
 APR test methods combine laboratory practices and measurements developed specifically by and for plastic recyclers with standard ASTM tests.
 The objective of testing is to determine the impact of a design feature on the processability of a package item as well as the ability of post-consumer resin (PCR) derived from such feedstocks to meet quality specifications for end-use applications.
 To view APR’s test method definitions, click here.

-Design Feature Recyclability Category APR Test Methods APR Recognized Commercially Available Options Additional Resources
+APR Recognized Commercially Available Options Additional Resources

-BASE POLYMER
+BASE RESIN

-Postconsumer Polyolefin Content check Preferred document
+Polypropylene (PP) Content check Preferred if

 document